WGUNDERWOOD/wgunderwood.github.io/index.markdown

 <a href="https://github.com/WGUNDERWOOD/wgu-cv/blob/main/WGUnderwood.pdf">
 download my CV here</a>.

 <h2> Teaching </h2>

-I have served as an Assistant in Instruction for these classes at Princeton University:
+I served as an Assistant in Instruction for the following classes at Princeton University:

 <ul>